Updated on by

 - Activating the on/off switch requires the user to release the grip with one hand which can result in loss of control

-Number one on our list, with five stars, is the Earthwise 11-Inch Electric Tiller and Cultivator TC70001.
-This electrically powered gem has no start-up hassle.
+The Earthwise TC70001 is electrically powered and has no start-up hassle.
 Simply pushing the start button and squeezing the lever will get it started.
 Letting go of the lever will power the tiller off.

 This Earthwise garden tiller and cultivator is durable, easy to store, and easy to use.
 It has a dependable 8.5-Amp electric engine made by the American Lawn Mower Company.
 It is light weight, mulches well is self-propelled, and sturdy.
 Users will find that this machine has plenty of power and tears up clay soil with no problem.
 Because of the model’s light weight, it bounces easily, and it may be a problem while using it, especially if you are working on hard-packed soil, to keep it on the ground going forward.
 If this happens, users will find it much easier to pull it back toward them as they step backward.

-The Earthwise 11-Inch Electric Tiller and Cultivator TC70001 has dual four-blade steel tines that maximize efficiency.
-It has a cutting width of 11" with a tilling depth of 8", ideal for preparing smaller gardens and flower beds, loosening soil, and bed cleanup at the end of the season.
+The Earthwise TC70001 has dual four-blade steel tines that maximize efficiency.
+It has a cutting width of 11″ with a tilling depth of 8″, best for preparing smaller gardens and flower beds, loosening soil, and bed cleanup at the end of the season.
 It is easy to transport, has flip down wheels, and is lightweight.
 Because it has such a slim design, this piece will store nicely in your garage taking up only a small amount of space.

 - Handle folds for convenient storage and easy transport